wp-plugins/active-directory-integration/readme.txt

 = Is it possible to get more informations from the Test Tool? = Yes.
 Since 1.0-RC1 you get more informations from the Test Tool by setting WordPress into debug mode.
 Simply add DEFINE('WP_DEBUG',true); to your wp-config.php.

+= Is there an official bug tracker for ADI? =
+Yes.
+You'll find the bug tracker at http://bt.ecw.de/.
+You can report issues anonymously but it is recommended to create an account.

 == Screenshots ==